 Work to your own schedule

 If you know you’ve got a busy week, plan ahead, try out some slow cooker recipes so dinner is pretty much ready when you get home.

 Be kind to yourself

-I find cooking for a family much easier if I keep a stock of oven fries, part baked bread and ready rolled pastry sheets.
-You can grab my Freezer Essentials checklist here.
+I find cooking for a family much easier if I keep a stock of cooking cheats in at home – things like, oven fries, part baked bread and ready rolled pastry sheets amongst other things.

-Know your standby dinner recipes
+Know your stand-by dinner recipes

 Have a good selection of standby dinners you can serve up for those nights when there’s no time or you just can’t be bothered.

 Agree a few meals

 Jot down meals you know your family like and work with that as a base for your weekly meal plans.

 Love your leftovers

 We’ve got a brilliant guide for using up leftovers that shows you everything from how to make leftovers into new meals to using up the bits and bobs leftover in the fridge at the end of the week.

-Need a few ideas?
+Need a few meal ideas?